Quantum Information Scrambling: From Holography to Quantum Simulators: Conclusions and Discussions

 At last, for the experimental prospects of connecting theoretical high energy physics with experiments, we conclude by outlining directions other than the wormhole teleportation.
 For example some of the open directions are the realization of the SYK model as a simple model of holography \cite{sonner-syk}, simple models of wormholes \cite{Wheeler_PhysRev.97.511, strominger-1955, verlinde2021wormholes}, time-shifted wormholes and the teleportation therein \cite{VanBreukelen2018} and possibilities to use time shifted wormhole teleportation to distinguish states with similar entanglement \cite{nogueira2021geometric}, among many others.

 \begin{acknowledgement} We thank Hannes Pichler, Beno\^it Vermersch, Norman Y. Yao and Peter Zoller for fruitful discussions, and Andreas Elben, Torsten V. Zache for collaboration on related projects.
 We thank Ana Maria Rey and Murray Holland for a careful reading of the manuscript.
 We thank Manoj K. Joshi for comments on the section on quantum simulation platforms, Beno\^it Vermersch for comments on randomized measurement protocol for OTOCs and Andreas Elben for various useful comments.
 A.B would like to thank Wissam Chemissany and Nariman Chrakie and speakers of the workshop ``Quantum Information in QFT and AdS/CFT-II " (\url{https://events.iitgn.ac.in/2021/qi/}) for various useful discussion which have made him interested in this particular topic.
-A.B is supported by Start Up Research Grant (SRG/2020/001380) by Department of Science \& Technology Science and Engineering Research Board (India) and Relevant Research Project grant (58/14/12/2021-BRNS) by Board Of Research In Nuclear Sciences (BRNS), Department of Atomic Energy, India.
+A.B is supported by Start-Up Research Grant (SRG/2020/001380), Mathematical Research Impact Centric Support Grant (MTR/2021/000490) by the Department of Science and Technology Science and Engineering Research Board (India) and Relevant Research Project grant (58/14/12/2021- BRNS) by the Board Of Research In Nuclear Sciences (BRNS), Department of mic Energy, India.
 LKJ acknowledges European Union's Horizon 2020 research and innovation programme under Grant Agreement No.\ 731473 (QuantERA via QT-FLAG) and the Austrian Science Foundation (FWF, P 32597 N).
 LKJ also acknowledges virtual hospitality of Indian Institute of Technology Madras, Chennai where parts of this work were presented in May 2020. \end{acknowledgement}